codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 ### Create the `demo-trioapps` Product
 Once you identify the applications, create the Product.
-A Product requires a unique name, and optionally an annotation to connect different Argo CD applications.
+A Product requires a unique name, and optionally an annotation to connect the different Argo CD applications.

 ##### Before you begin
 * Make sure you have [created at least one Environment](#create-an-environment)